SachaG/SidebarVulcan/packages/sidebar2020/lib/server/blog/contents/lets-bring-webrings-back.md

 ### A New Life For Webrings?

-One of the really great things about a platform like Patreaon is that it can help creators avoid being "held hostage" by a single platform like YouTube: instead of putting all your eggs in one basket, you at least split off your financial support system into a different service.
+One of the really great things about a platform like Patreon is that it can help creators avoid being "held hostage" by a single platform like YouTube: instead of putting all your eggs in one basket, you at least split off your financial support system into a different service.

 Similarly, I believe webrings could provide an alternative to Medium for writers.
 For example, what if a webring had a paid tier for readers, with profits being redistributed to all webring members… while letting them write on their *own* sites?